nodejs/node/doc/api/http.md

 * `response` {http.ServerResponse}

 Emitted each time a request with an HTTP `Expect: 100-continue` is received.
-If this event isn't listened for, the server will automatically respond with a `100 Continue` as appropriate.
+If this event is not listened for, the server will automatically respond with a `100 Continue` as appropriate.

 Handling this event involves calling [`response.writeContinue()`][] if the client